AkumaVenom/Renegade-NXT/README.md

 DLSS can be disabled and the project can be configured to use Temporal Anti-Aliasing (TAA) instead.
 When using TAA, the NVIDIA DLSS plugin is not required.

+Assets Credits:
+I want to say a huge thank you to Totem Arts for having the RenX UDK open source for all, without their hard work creating assets this would not be possible at all.

 License:

 Original source code created specifically for this project is released under the MIT License, unless otherwise stated.